How do I teach my dog to walk on the lead without pulling?

 As for collars and harnesses, if they are correctly fitted and your dachshund doesn’t pull, it really doesn’t matter what they wear.
 It is down to personal choice.
 Personally, I choose a collar and lead.
 I feel it gives better control and is much easier to put on and take off.
 In my head, a harness resembles someone walking you by your bra; there is no way that can be comfortable!
-Research from the Dachshund Breed Council has found collars do not increase the risks of IVDD.
+Research has found collars do not increase the risks of IVDD.
 If a dog is pulling, be it harness or collar, it is going to have a knock-on effect – physically putting extra pressure on their throat, spine, chest and movement.
 Pulling can also increase issues of on-lead aggression, barking and lunging.
 So, you may find, just by teaching them to walk calmly by your side, these issues subside but, at the very least, it will make walking your dachshunds much more pleasurable.

 So, what’s the best technique?
 Well, a bit like all the parts of an orchestra, there isn’t just one instrument.
 Each plays their part for the big performance.
 There are also lots of different techniques.
 I’ve listed one.
 So, let’s break it down.